The Top 25 D3 Athletic Facilities

 T8.
 Hope College

-Hope College boasts one of the best D3 facilities in the country in DeVos Fieldhouse.
+Hope College boasts one of the best D3 basketball and volleyball arenas in the country in 3,400-seat DeVos Fieldhouse.
 When packed, like it is for games against another member of this list, there are few better D3 sports environments.
+Here’s a video from one of those game days.

 Total Score: 16